Random Thoughts

 With an aching heart,

-Robert, your ever-loving human companion and admirer
+Your ever-loving human companion and admirer.

 Electro Love